graalvm/workshops/native-image/graalvm-native-image-quick-start/README.md

 To make our application code use `log4j`, you will need to open the `ListDir.java` file in a code editor and uncomment a few lines.

-1. Open the `ListDir.java` file using Vim:
+1. Open the `ListDir.java` file using Vim, or your editor of choice:

     ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
     ```bash